Loredana10/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+For our programming assignemnt, we delved into the realm of music visualization using Java Processing.
+Taking cues from "Sunflower" by Post Malone, a track from the Spiderman: Into the Spiderverse soundtrack, we set out to create six unique visualizations paying homage to the iconic Spiderman universe.
+Leveraging Java's capabilities, we merged music analysis algorithms with graphic rendering techniques, resulting in dynamic visuals that responded dynamically to the song's frequencies.
+From oscillating spider webs to pulsating flowers and dynamic hexagonal tunnels, each visualization captured the essence of the music while infusing elements inspired by the superhero saga.
+This project provided us with a hands-on opportunity to refine our object-oriented design skills, dive deeper into programming concepts, and unleash our creativity in visual programming.

 # Instructions
 - Fork this repository